-- (c) The district has made all reasonable efforts to fund its matching share of the project by demonstrating it is levying the developer fee justified under law or an alternative revenue source equal to or greater than the developer fee otherwise justified under law at the time of request for hardship and the district meets at least one of the following: - (1) The current outstanding bonded indebtedness of the district, at the time of request for financial hardship status, is at least 60 percent of the district's total bonding capacity.
-Outstanding bonded indebtedness includes that part of general obligation bonds, Mello-Roos Bonds, School Facility Improvement District Bonds and certificates of participation which the district is paying a debt service that was issued for capital outlay school facility purposes.

-- (2) The district had a successful registered voter bond election for at least the maximum amount allowed under Proposition 39, within the previous two years from the date of request for financial hardship status.
-The proceeds from the bond election that represent the maximum amount allowed under the provisions of Proposition 39 must be used to fund the district's matching share requirement for SFP project(s). - (3) It is a County Superintendent of Schools. - (4) The district's total bonding capacity at the time of the request for financial hardship status is \$3 million or less. - (5) Other evidence of reasonable effort as approved by the SAB.
+- (c) The district has made all reasonable efforts to fund its matching share of the project by demonstrating it is levying the developer fee justified under law or an alternative revenue source equal to or greater than the developer fee otherwise justified under law at the time of request for hardship and the district meets at least one of the following: - (1) The current outstanding bonded indebtedness of the district issued for the purpose of constructing school facilities in accordance with Education Code Section 17072.35 or 17074.25 as appropriate, at the time of request for financial hardship status, is at least 60 percent of the district's total bonding capacity.
+Outstanding bonded indebtedness includes that part of general obligation bonds, Mello-Roos Bonds, School Facility Improvement District Bonds and certificates of participation which the district is paying a debt service that was issued for capital outlay school facility purposes. - (2) The district had a successful registered voter bond election for at least the maximum amount allowed under Proposition 39 within the previous two years from the date of request for financial hardship status.
+The proceeds from the bond election that represent the maximum amount allowed under the provisions of Proposition 39 must be used to fund the district's matching share requirement for SFP project(s). - (3) It is a County Superintendent of Schools. - (4) The district's total bonding capacity at the time of the request for financial hardship status is \$5 million or less. - (5) Other evidence of reasonable effort as approved by the SAB.

 If the district's request for financial hardship status is denied by the Board, the district may be deemed eligible for rental payments of \$2,000 per year per classroom under the Emergency School Classroom Law of 1979 for a two year period when relocatable classroom buildings are available and the district provides financial documentation that it is unable to afford the full rental amount and any other information satisfactory to the Board that the rental reduction is necessary.
-The number of classrooms eligible for the \$2,000 rental payments shall be the sum of the of the numbers determined in (c)(5)(B) as follows:
+The number of classrooms eligible for the \$2,000 rental payments shall be the sum of the numbers determined in (c)(5)(B) as follows: